stochastixyz/stochastixyz.github.io/Kernel Compilation openSuse/Kernel_Compilation_openSuse_Tumbleweed.md

 * Compiling locally in the machine

-* Compiling on the Suse Build Service
+* Compiling on the Suse Build Service (To be added at a later date)